jonathanjouty/aeson-possible/README.md

 instance ToJSON MyRecord where
     toJSON = genericToJSON $ defaultOptions{omitNothingFields = True}
 ```

+If you are creating instances any other way, see `aeson`'s documentation for
+how to make use of `omitField` and `omittedField`.

 _Caveat:_ if you are using `Possible` outside a record, even a `Missing` value
 will likely be encoded as `null` (_e.g._ if you have a list of `Possible`